🌍 Formal letters for 130+ countries | 5 languages

 Specific policy language citation

-Appeals that directly quote relevant policy sections have 2.3x higher success rates.
+Appeals that directly quote relevant policy sections are far harder to dismiss.
 Insurance companies must honor their contract.
 If your policy covers something, cite the exact section and language.
 This turns your appeal from 'please help me' into 'you are contractually required to pay.'

 Clear timeline of events